 I run a website at www.moneymental.co.uk which I’d love you to come and visit!
 But I also know as well as blogging about things I can also reach out to people via social media (facebook and twitter are great), the telephone and by speaking to people in person.

-I don’t believe that only 1 in 8 men suffer from mental health problems.
+I don’t believe that only 1 in 8 men suffers from mental health problems.
 I think that mental health problems don’t care about what gender you are.
 I think that if 1 in 4 women are experiencing mental health problems then the chances are 1 in 4 men are as well.
 In fact, I think the number for both genders is actually higher but many people don’t recognize it.

 But I can understand why 3 out of 4 suicides are men.
 When you feel trapped and isolated because of your feelings and have a need to confirm with an outdated social convention.
 It becomes easier to understand that when you’re on the knees and suffering, suicide seems like the only way out.